Photo: Computer-aided Design and Drafting instructor, Roberto Romano

-When Roberto Romano enrolled in the Computer-aided Design & Drafting program at Herzing College, he had no experience in the field whatsoever.
+When Roberto Romano enrolled in CAD training at Herzing College, he had no experience in the field whatsoever.
 He learned the software, project management, and drafting skills from scratch.

 Considering becoming a designer/drafter?
 Take a tour of the program with Roberto Romano: former graduate, expert instructor, and dedicated student mentor.